 Some reports have shown that supplements sold at grocery and department stores did not contain any of the herbs listed.
 In fact, some supplements that listed herbs didn’t actually have any of that herb and instead contained house plant material!

 If you’re taking a supplement and feel it is ineffective or you’re not feeling well on it then you’d be wise to check the source.
-Unfortunately, where people buy the majority of their supplements (grocery, department, warehouse/ bulk buy stores) leave them susceptible to taking inferior products.
+Unfortunately, where you buy your supplements matters, and a little bit of research can steer you toward the right brands with the quality of ingredients you’re after.

 Look for supplements with GMP (Good Manufacturing Practice) on the label and non-GMO ingredients.